 The Hockey Hall of Fame announced its newest members on June 24, 1986.
-Leo Boivin, Dave Keon, Serge Savard and builder William Hanley were all inducted the following fall.
+Leo Boivin, Dave Keon, Serge Savard, and builder William Hanley were inducted the following fall.

-The Penguins became the first Stanley Cup championship team to visit the White House, on June 24, 1991.
-George Bush welcomed the team that had nine U.S. born players on the roster including Tom Barrasso, Joe Mullen and Kevin Stevens.
+The Penguins became the first Stanley Cup championship team to visit the White House on June 24, 1991.
+George Bush welcomed the team with nine U.S.-born players on the roster, including Tom Barrasso, Joe Mullen, and Kevin Stevens.

 Happy Birthday to You